patrickdowling/pfm2sid/README.md

 ![PreenFM2+SID](./docs/pfm2sid.jpg)

 What is it?
-A (emulated) SID synth playable via MIDI running the PreenFM2 hardware platform.
+A (emulated) SID synth playable via MIDI running on the PreenFM2 hardware platform.

 Coming from BBC, Amstrad CPC and Atari ST I never really got into the details of the SID chip...